solana-labs/solana/docs/src/implemented-proposals/tower-bft.md

 The basic idea to this approach is to stack consensus votes and double lockouts.
 Each vote in the stack is a confirmation of a fork.
 Each confirmed fork is an ancestor of the fork above it.
 Each vote has a `lockout` in units of slots before the validator can submit a vote that does not contain the confirmed fork as an ancestor.

+We call this stack the Vote Tower.

-When a vote is added to the stack, the lockouts of all the previous votes in the stack are doubled \(more on this in [Rollback](tower-bft.md#Rollback)\).
+When a vote is added to the tower, the lockouts of all the previous votes in the tower are doubled \(more on this in [Vote Tower](tower-bft.md#Vote Tower)\).
 With each new vote, a validator commits the previous votes to an ever-increasing lockout.
 At 32 votes we can consider the vote to be at `max lockout` any votes with a lockout equal to or above `1<<32` are dequeued \(FIFO\).
 Dequeuing a vote is the trigger for a reward.
-If a vote expires before it is dequeued, it and all the votes above it are popped \(LIFO\) from the vote stack.
-The validator needs to start rebuilding the stack from that point.
+If a vote expires before it is dequeued, it and all the votes above it are popped \(LIFO\) from the vote tower.
+The validator needs to start rebuilding the tower from that point.

-### Rollback
+### Vote Tower

-Before a vote is pushed to the stack, all the votes leading up to vote with a lower lock expiration slot than the new vote are popped.
+Before a vote is pushed to the tower, all the votes leading up to vote with a lower lock expiration slot than the new vote are popped.
 After rollback lockouts are not doubled until the validator catches up to the rollback height of votes.

-For example, a vote stack with the following state:
+For example, a vote tower with the following state:

 | vote | vote slot | lockout | lock expiration slot |
 | ---: | --------: | ------: | -------------------: |